yenchiah/data-science-book-uva/syllabus.md

 {: .warning }
 > Submissions that are more than 24 hours late will receive a fail grade.

-For special requests (e.g., deadline extensions) due to personal circumstances that impact your learning, please check the “Support for Students Wellness” section.
+For special requests (e.g., deadline extensions) due to personal circumstances that impact your learning, please check the [Support for Students Wellness](#support-for-students-wellness) section.

 ## Exams